TyflosAccessibleSoftware/IndentationLineForVoiceOver/README.md

 ## Description

+This repository includes two scripts to help users to know the indentation level of a text using VoiceOver.

 The AppleScript **speakIndentationLine** speaks how many space characters and tap characters are in the last spoken text by VoiceOver.
 This function is usefull for blind developers who can not check the indentation level in a code editor area.